Gel Electrophoresis and Transilluminator

 1. Pour out required amount of 0.5X TBE buffer into a microwaveable container and add agarose tablet(s) according to the protocol you are following.
 For a 1% gel add 1 tablet to 50 mL of buffer (1.5% gel is 1 tablet in 33ml buffer; 2% gel is 2 tablets in 50ml buffer; 3% gel is 2 tablets in 33ml buffer.)*

 2. Wait for ~2 mins until the tablet has disintegrated, then heat the solution in a microwave at full power for short bursts of 20-30 seconds.
 Swirl the solution in between bursts to mix, until the agarose is completely dissolved.
-Avoid overboiling the mixture, as the buffer will evaporate and you will end up with a higher concentration of agarose.
+It should be completely clear with no traces of any particles (incompletely melted agarose will result in poor amplicon visualisation).
+If particles are present then microwave briefly again until the agarose is clear.
+Avoid overboiling the mixture, as the buffer will evaporate and your gel will have a higher concentration of salts than the running buffer (which may cause poor migration and overheating) and you will end up with a higher concentration of agarose than desired.

 3. Check you are working on a level surface to cast a gel with uniform thickness.